BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**SPECIAL RULES**]

-[*Durin's Heir — Even before his father's death, Thráin was beloved of Erebor's warriors.
+[*Durin's Heir â€” Even before his father's death, ThrÃ¡in was beloved of Erebor's warriors.
 Any Dwarf would willingly fight beside him to the bitterest of ends.*]

-[*Thráin's Stand Fast! is unusual.
-In addition to all of the normal rules for Stand Fast!, when Thráin passes a Stand Fast! roll, every friendly Dwarf model on the battlefield is automatically affected, including other Dwarf Hero models.*]
+[*ThrÃ¡in's Stand Fast! is unusual.
+In addition to all of the normal rules for Stand Fast!, when ThrÃ¡in passes a Stand Fast! roll, every friendly Dwarf model on the battlefield is automatically affected, including other Dwarf Hero models.*]

-[*Blood Feud — Azog slew Thráin's father, an insult that cannot be borne.*]
+[*Blood Feud â€” Azog slew ThrÃ¡in's father, an insult that cannot be borne.*]

-[*Thráin re-rolls all failed To Wound rolls when making Strikes against Azog, and any model in the same army as Azog.*]
+[*ThrÃ¡in re-rolls all failed To Wound rolls when making Strikes against Azog, and any model in the same army as Azog.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image33.jpeg)